Write a string to a file

 fn main() throws {

-try fs.write("output.txt", "Hello, world!\n");
+try fs.write_string("output.txt", "Hello, world!\n");

-file will contain the following content:
+}Then the output.txt file will contain the following content:

-Hello, world!
+Hello, world!Alternative

-You can use fs.open or File.open method to open a file in write mode and get a std.fs.File instance, and use the write
+You can use fs.open or File.open method to open a file in write mode and get a std.fs.File instance, and use the write method to write a bytes to the file, use write_string method to write a string to the file.

 fn main() throws {

-let f = try fs.open("output.txt", flag: fs.WRITE | fs.CREATE);
+let f = try File.open("output.txt", flag: fs.WRITE | fs.CREATE);

 defer {